FrancescoSaverioZuppichini/LSTM-Text-Generator/README.md

 ## Quick start

 Be use you have Tensorflow installed.
+Download the checkpoints here [TODO!!]

 To use a trained model: